Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Related Work

 \textbf{Invariance control in diffusion-based image editing}.
-The invariance control preserves the original image's unedited contents during editing.
-The instruction-based methods explicitly add the original image features as the condition and retrain the T2I model into a text-guided image-to-image (TI2I) model~\cite{brooks2023instructpix2pix,geng2024instructdiffusion}.
-In the tuning-free paradigm, attention-based methods~\cite{hertz2022prompt,tumanyan2023plug} inject attention maps from the original image to preserve the original contents but may struggle with non-rigid editing such as layout and pose.
-Later methods~\cite{cao2023masactrl,xu2023inversion} propose the mutual-self attention that injects K and V values in the later diffusion process to adapt to the layout change but this deteriorates the fidelity for large changes.
-The refinement approach~\cite{brack2023sega,koo2024flexiedit} filters out components of the predicted noise corresponding to the non-target regions to preserve the non-target regions.
-However, these methods require careful tuning filter for different editing types.
-Moreover, these approaches are mainly based on diffusion and U-Net.
-In contrast, to take full advantage of the generation ability of the flow transformer, we systematically investigate inversion for rectified flow and flexible invariance control based on MM-DiT to support rigid and non-rigid editing, enabling versatile editing types.
+The invariance control preserves the original image's non-target contents during editing.
+The instruction-based methods explicitly add the original image features as the condition and retrain the T2I model into a text-guided image-to-image (TI2I) model~\cite{brooks2023instructpix2pix,geng2024instructdiffusion,zhang2023adding,ye2023ip}.
+In the tuning-free paradigm, attention-based methods~\cite{hertz2022prompt,tumanyan2023plug,wang2024taming} inject attention maps from the original image to preserve the original contents but may struggle with non-rigid editing such as layout and pose.
+Later methods~\cite{cao2023masactrl,xu2023inversion,wang2024taming} inject K and V values of attentions in the later diffusion process to adapt to the layout change but this deteriorates the fidelity for large changes.
+The refinement approach~\cite{brack2023sega,koo2024flexiedit} filters out components of the predicted noise corresponding to the non-target regions. ~\citet{rout2024semantic} regulates the flow inversion with the original image.
+However, these approaches require careful tuning of hyperparameters for different editing types, and most are based on diffusion and U-Net.
+In contrast, we systematically investigate inversion for rectified flow and flexible invariance control based on MM-DiT to support rigid and non-rigid editing, enabling versatile editing types.